 - Make sure vents and screens near chimneys and attics aren’t broken or ripped.

-If you see signs of an infestation, give us a call!
+If you see signs of an infestation, give us a call for rodent control and blocking services!